-- The company's organisation and way of carrying on business, in which roles and the division of responsibility are clearly defined. - Policies, guidelines and manuals; of these, the Code of Ethics, the financial policy, the information policy, the communications policy and the store instructions are examples of important overall policies. - Awareness among the employees of the maintenance of effective control over financial reporting. - Control activities, checks and balances, analysis, reporting.
+- described in the Board's formal work plan.
+The executive management team and the Auditing Committee report regularly to the Board based on established routines. - The company's organisation and way of carrying on business, in which roles and the division of responsibility are clearly defined. - Values and global guidelines, policies, routines and manuals; of these, the Code of Ethics, the financial policy, the information policy, the communications policy and the store instructions are examples of important overall policies. - Awareness among the employees of the importance of maintaining effective control over financial reporting. - Control activities, checks and balances, analysis, reporting.

 H&M has a matrix organisation, which means that those on the executive management team are responsible for the work within their function in each country being efficient (the vertical arrows).
 The country managers are responsible for sales and profitability in their country and thereby have overall responsibility for all the functions within their operations (the horizontal arrows).
-The country organisations are in turn divided into regions, with a number of stores in each region.
+The country organisation is in turn divided into regions, with a number of stores in each region.